Lucys Story

 This is the story of Ivana.
 At the age of forty-five, a woman undergoes genetic counselling after being diagnosed with breast cancer at thirty-three.

 Generally speaking, they have always spoken to her about a family history of breast cancer.
-Over time, her CA125 healthcare test providers have not recommended surveillance tests beyond those performed for the general population.
+Over time, her CA125 healthcare check providers have not recommended surveillance exam beyond those performed for the general population.
 Not by the general practitioner, not by the surgeon who operated on her or who operated on her sister, not by the radiologists or breast specialists she met in all the years of mammograms and ultrasounds.

 This woman is called Ivanna…and Ivanna could be you!